fazpass/fia-documentation/README.Android.ADVANCED.md

 # Initialize the SDK

 Initialize the SDK once before using it.
+Make sure to call `initialize(...)` in the `onCreate()` method of the very first Activity your app launches.

 <details>
 <summary>Kotlin</summary>